 9He is erroneously referred to by Castañeda in one instance as Don Pedro de Guevara.

 10The Relación del Suceso states that 80 horsemen were stationed at Hearts, Tovar brought half of them to Tiguex, and left 40 there.

 11Listed as "Pérez de Bocanegra, Alonso" in Flint & Flint.

-12A man named del Campo became lost on the Llano Estacado on either the outgoing or the return trip in 1541 and was never seen again.
+12A man named del Campo became lost on the Llano Estacado during the outgoing trip in 1541 and was presumably never seen again.
 Bartolomé del Campo is on the "may have visited Texas" list because it cannot be ascertained that he was the same man who was lost and also because the documents do not specify when this occurred, so it may have happened before the expedition crossed the New Mexico-Texas state line.

 13According to Castañeda, a man named Cervantes was in charge of The Turk during the uprising at Tiguex.
 Flint and Flint identify him as the man listed on the muster roll as Diego de Cerbatos.

 14Flint and Flint identify him as the same man Castañeda calls "Cervantes."

 15Diego Núñez de Garueña is on the muster roll.
 Flint and Flint's list also contains an expeditionary who was not on the muster roll with the surname of Ureña and the possible given name of Diego.
 We believe they were most likely the same person.